 Although Michael does occasionally exhibit, his work sells mainly via social media and his web site and all available paintings are also listed on Etsy.
 Michael regularly release a limited number of paintings for sale and if you wish to get early notification of these please subscribe to the StudiOH!
 Diaries newsletter here.
 You’ll also receive a 10% discount of your first original art work.

-Michael’s work has sold to collectors from all over the world including the UK, USA, France, Holland, Belgium and Australia.
+Michael’s work has sold to collectors from all over the world including the UK, USA, France, Holland, Belgium, India, New Zealand and Australia.